mobcomlab/firebase-php/README.md

 ```

 ## Laravel integration
-Integration for Laravel 4.* up to 5.3 is supported.
+Integration for Laravel 5.2+ is supported.
 A service provider and a facade class are supplied.
 Installation is done in 2 simple steps after the general installation steps:

 1. edit `app/config/app.php` to add the service provider and the facade class
 ```